duckduckgo/iOS/README.md

 # DuckDuckGo iOS

-We are excited to engage the community in development and will open up this project to contributions soon.
+We are excited to engage the community in development!

 ## We are hiring!
-We are looking for a Senior Cross-Platform/iOS engineer to help shape our mobile apps.
+We are looking for a Senior Cross-Platform engineer to help shape our mobile apps.
 We embrace diverse perspectives, and seek out passionate, self-motivated people, committed to our shared vision of raising the standard of trust online.
 Visit our [careers](https://duckduckgo.com/hiring/#open) page to find out more!

 ## Building